List of Raja CA presidents: Modern era (2012–)

+Elected in May 2023, Mohamed Boudrika is the current president of Raja Club Athletic.
+On 19 July 2024, Adil Hala succeeded him on an interim basis due to his absence, until the next general meeting.
+As the sole candidate with the same committee, he was elected by a majority on 12 September 2024, before resigning on 27 January 2025.
+Abdellah Biraouine succeeded him on interim.

+On 7 July 2025, the Raja Parliament voted Jawad Ziyat as new club president after an eight-hour general assembly.

 President designation

 It is the members who elect by vote, the president of the Raja Club Athletic at the end of the general assembly, whether it's ordinary or extraordinary.

 The ordinary general meeting takes place every year and has as main objectives the discussion and approval of the moral and financial reports of the past season, and the election of a new president if the mandate of the outgoing one comes to an end or if the committee resigns.
 The extraordinary general assembly is held in case of emergency under the request of the majority of the members or of the president himself.

 The club's internal law set no limit to the number of terms allowed for the president, and set the length of a term at four years.
-However, no president has been directly re-elected for a second consecutive term since Abdelouahed Maâch in 1974 (Abdesalam Hanat was re-elected in 2003 but after a one-year term).
 Since 1998, only Ahmed Ammor and Mohamed Boudrika have completed their four-year terms.

 In the case of a resignation of the president, article 23 of chapter 4 of the club's law say that the first vice-president, if he expresses the will and if no candidate appears, will preside the club on interim until the next assembly.

 Committee

 Article 23 states: "In addition to the president, the management committee must contain between 9 and 15 members.
 Among them are elected: a first and a second vice-president, a general secretary and his assistant, a treasurer and his assistant and between 3 and 9 advisers.

 The president have to constitute his committee and announcing it within a period which generally does not exceed fifteen days according to article 20 of the club's statutes.
 All club positions, including president, are honorary and without any financial compensation.

-In 2020, Société anonyme Raja Club Athletic is created under the supervision of the Minister of Youth and Sports with a capital divided into 3000 shares.
+In 2020, Raja Club Athletic S.A. is created under the supervision of the Minister of Youth and Sports with a capital divided into 3000 shares.
 The Raja Club Athletic association is the majority shareholder of the S.A with 2984 shares, while a single share is granted as a loan to each member of the committee, then 16 in number.
 The shares do not belong to them, once a member leaves the committee, he must transfer his share to the association, that means that no one really owns the share.